bitburner-official/bitburner-src/markdown/bitburner.ns.share.md

 RAM cost: 2.4 GB

-Increases your rep gain of all faction work types while share is called.
-Scales with thread count.
+Increases rep/second for all faction work while share is running.
+Each cycle of ns.share() is 10 seconds.
+Scales with thread count, but at a sharply decreasing rate.